There is no such thing as inner peace. There is only nervousness or death. Any attempt to prove otherwise constitutes unacceptable behavior.

 Meaning

-In the quote “There is no such thing as inner peace.
+“There is no such thing as inner peace.
 There is only nervousness or death.
-Any attempt to prove otherwise constitutes unacceptable behavior.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+Any attempt to prove otherwise constitutes unacceptable behavior.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.

 Theme